Judy Walther, President & Co-owner

 Helen has been designing landscapes since 2014.
 Inspired by an ecology-based approach, she joined ESC in 2017.
 Helen helps design, install, and maintain ESC’s residential gardens.
 She heralds ESC’s approach to native gardens, recognizing that the design process continues for the full life of a garden.
 She loves shaping native gardens and re-exploring their distinct iterations through the Central Texas seasons.
 Helen has assisted with public- and private-land restoration.
 She is especially nutty about harvesting and spreading native wildflower seed and participating in controlled burns.
 Helen has worked on riparian restoration and wet pond projects around Lady Bird Lake and throughout Austin.
 She is a member of the Texas Society for Ecological Restoration.
 In her free time, you might find her designing and installing native gardens for her friends and family.

-The wetland crew is kept busy installing and maintaining green stormwater infrastructures throughout Austin.
-Tasks include planting native species for erosion control, rain gardens, sink hole stabilization, parkland restoration and controlling the spread of exotic species.
+This crew is kept busy installing and maintaining green stormwater infrastructures throughout Austin.
+Tasks include planting native species for erosion control, rain gardens, maintaining and installing wetponds, sink hole stabilization, park land restoration and controlling the spread of exotic species.

 The rock crew installs both small residential and large commercial projects, including simulated streams and springs, waterfalls, terraces, walkways and naturalistic ponds.
 All projects use rock appropriate for each site, to keep a natural look.